jimbaker/tagstr/tutorial.rst

     </ol>

-One of the problems here is that Jinja is a generic templating tool, so the specific needs that come with rendering HTML aren't supported out of the box (e.g. rendering dynamic attributes).
+One of the problems here is that Jinja is a generic templating tool, so the specific needs that come with rendering HTML, like expanding dynamic attributes, aren't supported out of the box.

 Thankfully though, string tags give us an opportunity to develop a syntax specifically designed to make declaring complex HTML documents easier -- we can create an ``html``